SylvainRX/WDMyCloud-MediaSorter/README.md

 ##Setup
 ###Step 1 : Enable SSH access to My Cloud

-Before doing any modification you must make sure they won't be erased by the next automatic firmware update, to do so, go in your web browser, open your My Cloud web ui (http://wdmycloud.local) and log in.
+Before doing any modification, you must make sure they won't be erased by the next automatic firmware update.
+To do so, go in your web browser, open your My Cloud web interface (http://wdmycloud.local) and log in.
 Then, <b>toggle off : Settings>Firmware>Auto Update>Enable Auto Update </b>

 From that same page, you must enable SSH access :
 <b>toggle on : Settings>Network Services>SSH</b>

 Then from your terminal :
 ```
 ssh root@wdmycloud.local
 ```
-The default password is welc0me, you should change it once your are logged in.
+The default password is welc0me, you should change it once you are logged in.

 ###Step 2 : Install Incron and its dependencies

-Still in your terminal, SSH as root in your My Cloud :
+Before executing the following lines, read the last section of this file.
+In your terminal, SSH as root in your My Cloud :
 ```
 git clone git://github.com/SylvainRX/WDMyCloud_MediaSorter.git
 chmod -R 700 WDMyCloud_MediaSorter